Healey Creek Hut

 Access

 Access from SH6 to the Mikonui valley is along a long gravel road up the Totara River valley and over a low bush saddle.
-The road has taken a hammering from multiple extreme weather events and is no longer advisable for 2WD.
+It's OK for 2WD currently as long as they have a bit of clearance.
 It's a 3km stroll over paddocks and river flats from the roadend to Mikonui Flat Hut, which has six bunks and a woodburner.
 The Mikonui needs to be forded but this is not problematic at normal flows.
-From Mikonui Flat Hut it's a 20-minute walk up the river flats on the TL to the start of the Healey Creek track which starts at a routered sign near the bush edge about 100m upriver from a conspicuous shingle fan.
+From Mikonui Flat Hut it's a 20-minute walk up the river flats on the TL to the start of the Healey Creek track which starts at a routered sign (1428051E/ 5234253N) near the bush edge about 100m upriver from a conspicuous shingle fan.
 It goes up a steep rib onto a terrace between two small side-creeks.
 From here there is a steep climb up the bush faces onto Healey Spur.
 The section of track up the face and onto the spur from the 350m to the 600m contour is incorrectly marked on NZ topomaps.
 The adjacent photo shows the line more accurately.
 The Spur flattens somewhat in the sub-alpine zone and a series of steps and humps are followed to where the track emerges in the tussock on a flat section of ridge just above 1200m.
 Snow poles lead from here down the tussock faces in a SE direction to the bench where the Hut is located.
 The track was recut and re-marked in June 2018 and is still in good condition.
-A bit of trimming was done in the sub-alpine zone in 2022.
+A bit of trimming was done by Tom primarily in the sub-alpine zone, in 2025.
 There is a little bit of recent windthrow but nothing substantial.
 A moderately fit party should be able to reach it Healey Hut from the roadend in 4.5-5.5 hours currently.

 Type

-Healey Creek Hut is a standard NZFS, 4-bunk S81 design (no. 306) built in April 1968.
-It was lined internally in the early 80's.
-A roof fed watertank was installed in April 2018.
-There is cellphone reception from the Hut, although the signal is not a strong one.
+Healey Creek Hut is a standard New Zealand Forest Service, 4-bunk S81 design (no. 306) built in April 1968.
+It was lined internally in the early 80s.
+A roof fed water tank was installed in April 2018.
+There is weak cellphone reception from the Hut.

-Healey Creek Hut was minimally maintained by DOC up until 2004, then that kind of stopped.
-DOC gave up maintaining the access track a considerable time before that and both hut and track are now volunteer maintained.
-The Hut was extremely well built back in 1968, and although structurally sound had started to move sideways on its piles, and the roof was beginning to rust.
-Tom Hayes, a Christchurch Permolat member, put his hand up for the project, secured some Back Country Trust funding and flew a team in in April 2018 to repile and re-roof the Hut and install a water tank.
-Wet weather prevented completion of the piling and external painting and a second visit was made in 2019 to do this.
-Weather again prevented the completion of painting which wasn't done until March 2020.
-The access track was recut and marked in 2018.
+Healey Creek Hut was minimally maintained by the Department of Conservation up until 2004, then that kind of stopped.
+The access track hadn't been maintained for a considerable time before that and was picked up by volunteers in the early 200s.
+The Hut is now also volunteer maintained.
+Healy Creek Hut was extremely well built back in 1968, and although structurally sound, it had started to move sideways on its piles, and the roof was beginning to rust.
+In 2018 Tom Hayes of Christchurch secured some Back Country Trust funding and flew in a team to repile and re-roof the Hut and install a water tank.
+Wet weather prevented completion of the project, and a second visit was made in 2019 to do this.
+Weather prevented the completion of painting which wasn't done until March 2020.
+I recut and marked the access track in 2018.
 In 2022 a toilet was installed as part of a DOC/ volunteer collaboration.

 Location